 The test result summary is automatically stored and can be viewed in the Firebase console.
 It contains the most relevant data for your test, including test case-specific videos, screenshots, the number of tests that passed, failed, or got flaky results, and more.

 The raw test results contain test logs and app failure details, and is automatically stored in a Google Cloud bucket.
 If you specify a bucket, you are responsible for the cost of the storage.
-If you don't specify a bucket, Test Lab creates one for you for free.
+If you don't specify a bucket, Test Lab creates one for you at no cost.

 For more details, see Analyze Firebase Test Lab Results.

 Google takes the security of your app data very seriously.
 We follow industry-standard best practices to remove app data and reset system settings for physical devices after every test run to ensure that they are ready to run new tests.
 For devices that we can flash with a custom recovery image, we go one step further by flashing these devices between test runs.